|The Art and Science of Changing Human Habits||633 Purcells Cove Road, Halifax, NS B3P 2G4 902-444-3889|

 iPAC is an acronym that scaffolds the student into the four conceptual steps that lead them into a new way of thinking about the organization of themselves in relationship to their activities.
 The four conceptual steps are:

 When we bring our attention to the subject of our habits and the way we react to the stimuli of life we are naturally drawn to ask the question, "Why?".
-We encourage our students to explore the dynamics of their past and present and to build constructive meanings through philosophical or spiritual ideas.
-We invite our students to accept responsibility for their own role in determining their life conditions in order to see that the potential for change is within their own hands.
-We invite students to understand that the goal of constructive conscious control is not just a state of good health and performance, but an attitude of love towards oneself and the world.
+Students are encourage to explore the dynamics of their past and present and to build constructive meanings through philosophical or spiritual ideas.
+Students are invited to accept responsibility for their own role in determining their life conditions in order to see that the potential for change is within their own hands.
+Students are invited to understand that the goal of constructive conscious control is not just a state of good health and performance, but an attitude of love towards oneself and the world.

 Download an article on iPAC by Tasha Miller